Stroke Home Care Providers

 housekeeping, laundry, pet and plant care, transportation, errands, shopping, doctor and other appointments

 - • Companionship – encouragement, interpersonal cognitive stimulation, facilitation of physical activity, and

 intervention for loneliness and depression

 For more information on non-medical in-home personal care (also referred to as “custodial care”), visit the Home Care Services section of this website.

 If medically necessary skilled nursing care for a loved one recovering from a stroke is required, Senior Nannies also refers skilled licensed practical nurses (LPNs) and registered nurses (RNs) who have experience with the special needs of individuals affected by stroke to provide appropriate in-home health care.
 For more information, visit the Skilled Nursing Services section of this website.

-The best part-time and live-in home care for stroke requires compassion and experience.
+The best home care for stroke requires compassion and experience.

-Our prescreened, qualified stroke home caregivers are experienced with the day-to-day needs of stroke survivors at every stage of their rehabilitation and recovery.
+The prescreened, qualified stroke home caregivers we can refer to you are experienced with the day-to-day needs of stroke survivors at every stage of their rehabilitation and recovery.
 Adjusting to everyday life as a stroke survivor is physically and emotionally challenging.
 Depression, anger, frustration, and other strong emotions are understandable.
 Compassionate and patient home care that preserves your loved one’s dignity and safety allows him or her to focus on adjusting and improving.
-Stroke home care services can be provided on a part-time basis (typically 4 to 6 hours a day), in shifts, overnight, and on a full-time, live-in basis.
+Stroke home care services can be provided on a part-time basis (typically 12 hours a day shift), in shifts, overnight, and on a full-time basis.